abigailmeza/MainMenuApp/README.md

 * As a user, I want to be able to select a game from a list of saved games and change the saved game's name
 * As a user, I want to be able to view my list of saved games

+* As a user, I want to be able to save my list of saved games to file
+* As a user, I want to be able to load my list of saved games from file